-At the time, little attention had been paid at the time to Bushveld Minerals, although its CEO, Fortune Mojapelo, had been espousing that the market had seriously undervalued the company.
-Word spread and early adopters soon drove the price up from 2p to 10p.
+At the time little attention had been paid at the time to Bushveld Minerals, although the company had been espousing that the market had seriously undervalued the company.
+Word spread, and early adopters soon drove the price up from 2p to 10p.
 In 2018, however, shares of BMN took off like a rocket, rushing to an All-Time-High (ATH) of 50p in a matter of months.

-After securing a new round of financing in late 2020, Bushveld, after paying down some debt, has $30m remaining to devote to vanadium ore and VRFB production.
-Renewable energy projects are expanding across the globe, which is creating increased demand for energy storage capacity, and analysts believe that Bushveld is uniquely positioned to capture this coming wave since its products are considered the right fit for these storage needs.
+Renewable energy projects are expanding across the globe, which is creating increased demand for energy storage capacity, and some believe Bushveld is uniquely positioned to capture this coming wave since its products are considered the right fit for these storage needs.

 Is Bushveld Minerals a good stock to buy now?
-Analysts see a doubling effect from both increased vanadium ore prices, primarily driven by steel industry demand, and also from increased demand for VRFB batteries.
-Stock prices are somewhat depressed at 13.3p, possibly waiting for news from its scheduled annual meeting.
+Bullish Bushveld investors see a doubling effect from both increased vanadium ore prices, primarily driven by steel industry demand, and also from increased demand for VRFB batteries.

-Followers of the stock from the analyst community give it a firm ‘buy’ rating, but even the experts can be wrong or even right when it comes to predicting the course of mining company share prices.
+However, even the experts can be wrong when it comes to predicting the course of mining company share prices.
 Of course, this also applies to Bushveld Minerals stock predictions.
 Let caution be your guide.

-Where Will Bushveld Minerals’ Stock Price Be in 3 Months?
+Where Will the Bushveld Minerals Stock Price Be at the End of 2023?

 Where Will Bushveld Minerals’ Stock Price Be in 1 Year?

-A five-year weekly chart for the firm can be used to assess a Bushveld Minerals stock forecast to 2025.
+A five-year weekly chart for the firm can be used to assess a long-term Bushveld Minerals stock forecast.